jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Because writing or reading a Wikipedia article, is Nature's majic, and thus it's own reward.
 It's not perfect, there's still room for improvement, but Wikipedia is far better than buying an encyclopedia set every few years.
 Heck, while writing this book, I've used YouTube, Project Gutenberg, and Wikipedia dozens of times and never checked my university lecture notes or course readers once.
 Not out of malice, digital tools are simply faster to search through.

 That's the story of Wikipedia.
 Invented by protagonists, upgraded to society's reference tool by player gods.
-Few believed it was possible because even professional educators don't understand new tools always unpower the few, to empower the rest.
+Few believed it was possible because even professional educators can't admit new tools are supposed to unpower the few, to empower the rest.

 Interestingly, after I finally conceded temporary defeat to my personal Darth Blockbuster, I uploaded a few pages to Wikipedia instead.
 Not as helpful as my app, but it took just a few weeks of work, and one "edit now" button, to make it real.